dr-jts/crunchyblog/pg-svg/index.md

 A great way to display vector data is to use the [Scalable Vector Graphics](https://developer.mozilla.org/en-US/docs/Web/SVG) (SVG) format.
 It provides rich functionality for displaying and styling geometric shapes.
 SVG is widely supported by web browsers and other tools.
-By adding some CSS and Javascript it's possible to add advanced styling, custom popups, dynamic behaviour and interaction with other web page elements.
+By including CSS and Javascript it's possible to add advanced styling, custom popups, dynamic behaviour and interaction with other web page elements.

 ## Introducing `pg-svg`